HiramRamirezR/hangman/README.md

     ```bash
     cd your-repository-name
     ```
+3.  **(Optional) Customize the words:** You can edit the `words.txt` file to add or remove words.
+Make sure to keep one word per line.

-3.  **Run the game:**
+4.  **Run the game:**
     ```bash
     python ahorcado.py
     ```
-4. The game will start, and you will be prompted to enter a letter.
+5. The game will start, and you will be prompted to enter a letter.
-5. Guess the word before you run out of attempts!
+6. Guess the word before you run out of attempts!

 ## Features

-*   Randomly selected words for endless fun.
+*   **Customizable Word Lists:** Easily edit the `words.txt` file to use your own word lists.
+*   **Modular Design:** The code is organized into separate modules for game logic and artwork.
-*   Visual feedback with an ASCII art hangman.
+*   **Visual Feedback:** Classic ASCII art hangman that is drawn progressively.
-*   Keeps track of remaining attempts.
-*   Prevents guessing the same letter multiple times.
+*   **Input Validation:** Prevents guessing the same letter multiple times.
-*   Clear and simple command-line interface.
+*   **Simple Interface:** A clean and straightforward command-line experience.

-## Implementation
+## Project Structure

-The game is written in Python and is contained in a single file, `ahorcado.py`.
-It uses the `random` library to select a word from a predefined list.
-The core of the game is a `while` loop that continues as long as the player has attempts remaining.
-Inside the loop, the game prompts the user for a letter, checks if the letter is in the word, and updates the game state accordingly.
-The hangman is drawn using a list of strings that represent the different stages of the drawing.
+The project is organized into the following files:

+*   `ahorcado.py`: The main script containing the core game logic.
+*   `hangman_art.py`: A module that stores the ASCII art for the hangman.
+*   `words.txt`: A text file containing the list of words for the game.

+This structure separates the game's data (words), presentation (art), and logic, making it easier to maintain and expand.

 ## Contributing